-The simple network management protocol (SNMP) enables you to query the SNMP agent to collect the sysgroup information and to send configured SNMP alerts to the configured hostnames or IP addresses.
-The Domain Name System (DNS) server setup is used to translate hostnames to IP addresses.
+The Domain Name System (DNS) server setup is used to translate host names to IP addresses.
 The simple mail transfer protocol (SMTP) setup is used to configure the mail server for e-mail alerts.
 For more information on setting up the network protocols, see "Configuring SNMP" on page 31 and "Configuring SMTP" on page 33.